hornbergerc/hornbergerc.github.io/_posts/2017-04-30-Final-Part.md

 ### TL;DR A short article about Github and Markdown and there advantages and disadvantages

-Using Github and Markdown to upload articles on a mobile-ready website was a challenge to use, but it isn't that bad once you use it a few times.
+In FS102, we used Github and Markdown to upload articles on a mobile-ready website.
+Markdown is used to format the website by using code.
+To add pictures, you have to write a certain code and to add an m dash you have to use a different code.
+Markdown was a little hard to get used to, but it’s easy once you remember it and the little book that was handed out in the beginning of the year is super helpful.

-There are some advantages and disadvantages from using Github such as the simplicity and the learning curve.
+There are some advantages and disadvantages from using Github such as the simplicity, the learning curve, and being a public site.
+Github is very simple upload article or make changes to your website.
+I did not have any computer or programing experience when I entered the class and in the first week, we were using the terminal window and programing our website.
+There was the learning of how to upload and make changes to the website and that took a few weeks to remember how to do that.
+Being a public site is good and bad because everyone sees your writing.
+With everyone looking at it, people can write an issue if they see one, which is good to improve your website.
+The other side is that if your writing has a lot of errors, then it looks like you aren’t a good writer.